datarefuge/workflow/research.md

 ## Finishing up
-- In the Uncrawlable spreadsheet, briefly describe and action taken and the approach recommenderd for harvesting
-- Change the status to "Closed" in the cell "Current Status", for instance:
+- In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Current Status", for instance:
   ```
   @khdelphine Closed 1/22/2017
   ```